hangcidu/hangcidu.github.io/_pages/about.md

-I am an astrophysics researcher currently wearing two exciting hats: bridging the gap between cutting-edge space missions and pure astrophysical research.
+I am an astrophysics researcher whose work spans both astronomical satellite development and astrophysical research.

-Currently, I am an **Assistant Researcher** at the **Innovation Academy for Microsatellites of CAS (IAMCAS)**.
-In this role, I am involved in the system-level design of an astronomical satellite, and serve as a liaison connecting our engineering endeavors with the astronomical community.
+I am currently an **Assistant Researcher** at the **Innovation Academy for Microsatellites of CAS (IAMCAS)**, where I work on the system-level design of an astronomical satellite and help connect mission development with the needs of the astronomical community.

-Despite my involvement in space missions, my research heart remains anchored in astrophysics.
-I am still active in the field, with several papers currently in preparation.
-My scientific passion lies in **Galactic Dynamics**, specifically focusing on the dynamics and secular evolution of galactic bars and spiral arms.
+Alongside my work on space missions, I remain actively engaged in astrophysical research, with several papers currently in preparation.
+My main research interest is **Galactic Dynamics**, particularly the dynamics and secular evolution of galactic bars and spiral arms.

-My academic taste have been profoundly shaped by my brilliant advisors (**Shude Mao** & **Youjun Lu**), as well as by giants in the field of dynamics, including **E. Lia Athanassoula, Juntai Shen, G. Contopoulos, and J. A. Sellwood**.
+I have beed deeply influenced by my advisors, **Shude Mao** & **Youjun Lu**, as well as by the work of many outstanding scholars in galactic dynamics, including **E. Lia Athanassoula, Juntai Shen, G. Contopoulos, and J. A. Sellwood**.

 ### ✨ Recent Highlights & News
-*   🚀 **Upcoming Presentation:** To present two of my recent works at the upcoming **AAS DDA 2026**:
+*   🚀 **Upcoming Presentation:** I will present two of my recent works at the upcoming **AAS DDA 2026**:
     1. [*Local Pattern Speed*](https://arxiv.org/abs/2603.05287)
-    2. [*TNG50 Early-Type Bars*](https://arxiv.org/abs/2603.21279) (Nominated as RAA Highlight)
+    2. [*TNG50 Early-Type Bars*](https://arxiv.org/abs/2603.21279) (Nominated for an RAA Highlight)
-*   📝 **Academic Service:** Referee for *MNRAS*, proudly recommended by **Prof. Simon White**.
+*   📝 **Academic Service:** Referee for *MNRAS* (recommended by **Prof. Simon White**).

 ### 🎓 Academic Journey
 *   **Ph.D. in Astrophysics**, National Astronomical Observatories, CAS (NAOC)